 On May 11 (Day #6) my boredom was replaced with panic when my left ski, which had been feeling slightly wonky for a couple of days, abruptly fell off my boot.
 The bad part was that the binding had also parted company with the ski and was still hanging on to the boot.
-Upon examination of the skis and binding it was apparent that the front-most of the three screws that held the binding to the ski had sheared at the head.
+Upon examination it was apparent that the front-most of the three screws that held the binding to the ski had sheared at the head.
 This put strain on the other two attachment screws and made the body of the binding work like a lever against them with each forward step.
-Eventually the screws tore loose from the wood under the plastic skin of the skis.
+Eventually the screws tore loose.
 Visions of disaster danced in my head.
 We were barely 55 miles (89 kilometers) into the crossing and my skis were in ruins.
 My stomach churned at the thought of having to abandon the crossing and being ignominiously dragged off the ice by helicopter.
 I have seldom felt quite so awful.

 Proving the inestimable value of experience, Bengt said “okay” and dug into his toolkit.
 Aided and abetted by the always optimistic and mechanically adept Chris and Lisa, a genuinely helpful member of the man-hauler group who had a spare screw in her extras kit, Bengt fixed the broken bits within a half hour of stopping.
 Bengt’s work was truly impressive.
 He shifted the binding an inch forward of its original location, punched three new mounting holes and screwed the binding down securely in its new location…all with his mittens on!